socialvibe/truex-roku-csai-preload-reference-app/README.md

 This channel also demonstrates how to preload true[X] ads.
 This is simply accomplished by initializing, but not yet starting a truexAdRenderer instance.

 This logic can be found in `onVideoPositionChange`.
-We create and add the renderer to the scene ahead of time (by 2 mins in this example), however only start it when we get to the appropriate ad insertion point.
+We create, initialize and add the renderer to the scene ahead of time (by 2 mins in this example), however only start it when we get to the appropriate ad insertion point.